Shakespeare's Richard III:

 The point is that by 1597 (the first known publication of Shakespeare's Tragedy of Richard III), the tradition of libeling Richard III in English literature had been a popular sport for decades.
 Hence, Shakespeare was doing nothing more than giving the audience what they wanted, so to speak.
 Elizabethans could not get enough violence, murder, and intrigue in their entertainment; after all, this is a society that attended executions for fun.
-And, lest we forget, Shakespeare was writing his play during the reign of Elizabeth I, granddaughter of Henry Tudor.
+And, lest we forget, Shakespeare produced his play during the reign of Elizabeth I, granddaughter of Henry Tudor.
 It would have been unthinkable to have written anything praiseworthy of the man her ancestor had defeated to gain the throne.

 How does this character of Richard jibe with the historical Richard?

 Shakespeare's deformed, hunchbacked Richard stands accused of killing Henry VI when the defeated king was imprisoned in the Tower of London, as well as Edward, Prince of Wales, following the Battle of Tewkesbury.
 He's also allegedly the guiding hand behind multiple executions, including his own brother, the Duke of Clarence.
 He reputedly poisoned his wife, Anne.
 Most heinous among the charges is that Richard ordered the murder of his two nephews in the Tower of London.

 Historically, it's unlikely that Richard was a deformed little hunchback (with a withered arm, no less).
 Short, perhaps, and with a confirmed case of scoliosis, but not deformed.
 Richard was at worst somewhat "frail and sickly" as a child according to some sources.
 That description could be applied to most children in Elizabethan times thanks to disease and the state of the era's medical learning.
 As for Richard in adulthood, he was well acquainted with battle as an active participant in the Wars of the Roses.
 He was a 32-year-old man trained in armored combat with a sword—from horseback and on foot—at the time of his death.
 That's hardly a portrait of deformity.